MatiasVL/switchfully-version-control-git/README.md

 For every new contribution, repeat steps 2 to 4.

-**Note:** The `.pptx` files are password protected.
-Thus, only available in readonly mode by default.
-If you'd like to make contributions to the actual presentations, please contact us (hello@switchfully.com) to receive the master password.

 ## Copyright Notice

 All copyright and intellectual property rights, without limitation, are retained by Switchfully (Cegeka).
 By using this repository - and any file included within - you agree to this statement.